How can it be managed?

 Unplug.
 Limit the time you spend on your devices.
 Living in a virtual world gets in the way of achieving goals in the real world.

-Sleep problems are common in people with ADHD.
+Sleep problems are common in people with ADHD and may be a result of the condition itself.
 They are also a side effect of some ADHD medications.
 Lack of sleep can make it hard to pay attention and regulate emotions and behaviour.
 It can also interfere with memory and performance at school or work.

 Tips for getting a good night’s sleep